KhiemPhi/wabt-det/README.md

 annotations_1645.csv contains all 3 annotators annotations for TQ-YT

-twitter_data_1204.csv contains all 3 annotators annotations for TQ-TW
+twitter_data_1204.csv contains all 3 annotators annotations for TQ-TW.
+Please add a "Comment" column to the csv file before running the code.
+The Tweet IDs are located in the same .csv file for users to rebuild a "Comment" column.

 data_split contains the train,test,val split for TQ-YT and TQ-TW in seperate .csv files.